iamshiao/Deduplication/README.md

 4. Click the Run button and you will see the progress form popup that will keep on reporting you dedu percentage.

 ## Code
-`DeduplicateController` controls the major workflow and you can adjust the alogorithm paramemters like minT, maxT, etc here too.
+`DeduplicateController` controls the major workflow and you can adjust the algorithm parameters like minT, maxT, etc here too.

 By reference to `Deduplication.Controller` and `Deduplication.Model` you can transplant the dedu core of this project and operate it through `DeduplicateController` instance in your own application.